davidosomething/dko-fblogin/README.md

 ### Action Hooks

+Here's an abridged flowchart of how this plugin works: [Flowchart PDF](http://dl.dropbox.com/u/3358149/dkofblogin.pdf)

 ``` dkofblogin_user_found ```

 * User was found.
 The default hook logs the user in and redirects (terminating